Code-Institute-Submissions/KingaSzmyd-MSP3-SweetLife_FebResub/README.md

 * Friends and family members were asked to review the site, set up their accounts and add recipes to point out any bugs and/or user experience issues and check the funcionality of the page.
 4. Bugs:
 * HTML:
-In the Add Recipe and Edit Recipe form the <textarea> has to be replace by <input> placeholder.
+In the Add Recipe and Edit Recipe form the <textarea> has to be replace by <input>.
+The <textarea> is not working during Edit Recipe.
 * CSS:
 The buggs occures with the Bootstrap and Start Bootstrap template concern: img-thumbnail, navbar, footer and forms.
 They were detected after using the Developer Tools from Google Chrome and overwrite by the !important command in css stylesheet.
 #### Case 1 - images